High alert sounded after 4 men along with ISI agent enter India

 Devotees were frisked before being let inside Udupi Krishna, Kukke Subrahmanya and Ranganatha temples at Srirangapatna and Chamundi shrine in Mysuru,

-Police said tight security helped them in nabbing an eight-member gang in Mangaluru, which were planning a heist on Friday night.
+Police said tight security helped them in nabbing an eight-member gang in Mangaluru, where they were planning a heist on Friday night.